Git Diff – What is it, Uses & Applications

 "After every merge by default git will do a diffstat of everything that changed as a result of that merge because I do care about that.
 When I merge from somebody, I trust them but on the other hand, hey they might have stopped using their medication, so I trust them but, let's just be honest here, they might have been ok yesterday, but today might not be a good day, so I do diffstat and git does that by default" - Linus Torvalds

 What do we mean by two "things"?
-Almost anything that you want: working directory, staging tree, HEAD, committed changes, any branch, or tag.
+Almost anything that you want: working directory, staging tree, HEAD, committed changes, branches, or tags

-Git diff can even compare one or more files that aren't tracked by Git, or are even outside of the working directory.
+You can also use git diff to compare one or more files that aren't tracked by Git, or are even outside of the working directory.
 This is one of the few Git commands that doesn't even need to be used within an existing Git repo.
 Most Git commands such as

 git add and

 git commit will throw an error like fatal: not a git repository (or any of the parent directories): .git if used outside of a Git repository.
-However, git diff can be used anywhere on your filesystem.
+However, you can use git diff anywhere on your filesystem.

 In addition, the git diff output can be formatted to show file names only, instead of the full textual diff.